doableware/djongo/README.md

  ## Contribute

- If you think djongo is cool, **don't feel shy to share it** with the world!
-Happiness increases with sharing.
+ If you think djongo is useful, **please share it** with the world!
+Your endorsements and online reviews will help get more support for this project.

+ You can contribute to the source code or the documentation by creating a simple pull request!
+You may want to refer to the design documentation to get an idea on how [Django MongoDB connector](https://nesdis.github.io/djongo/django-mongodb-connector-design-document/) is implemented

+ Add a star, show some love :)